Israel targets Hamas' 300-mile tunnel network under Gaza as next phase in war begins

 Israel says it's hitting hundreds of underground targets as it aims to eliminate Hamas in the labyrinth of passages, shafts and rooms believed to stretch more than 300 miles and possibly to a depth of more than 200 feet.
 Nicknamed the "Gaza Metro," Israel claims the underground maze is where Hamas plans and carries out attacks.

-"They're pivotal for anything that Hamas has planned to do," said Joel Raskin, an expert on Gaza's tunnels who has studied their evolution over half a century.
+"They're pivotal for anything that Hamas has planned to do," said Joel Roskin, an expert on Gaza's tunnels who has studied their evolution over half a century.

 Dug by hand and basic tools, early narrow tunnels were used to smuggle goods in from bordering Egypt.
 Later, they were used for weapons.
 Now, the tunnels are modernized for attacking — with electricity, phone lines and even reinforced with concrete — and are virtually undetectable.